“Sensazione” Viognier 2021

 Monferrato

 The Monferrato wine region lies beneath the Po River in the southeastern corner of Piedmont.
-Much of the terroir here is ideal for viticulture, thanks to its continental climate and its tuff-based soils which provide good drainage.
-The region is rich in history, both for wine (many estates date back to the 19th century) and for people.
+Much of the terroir here is ideal for viticulture, thanks to its continental climate and well-drained tuff-based soils.
+The region is rich in history, both for wine (many estates date back to the 19th century) and for man.
 It has many castles, churches and medieval villages.

 You might also like